 It was said that his ghost haunted the area, causing mischief and mayhem for years to come.

 In fact, the legend of Yankee Jim’s ghost became so well-known that it was incorporated into the city’s history and folklore.
-It was said that his ghost could be seen wandering the hills near San Francisco Bay, and that he would appear to anyone who dared to venture too close to the spot where he was hanged.
+It was said that his ghost could be seen wandering San Diego, and that he would appear to anyone who dared to venture too close to the spot where he was hanged.

 After the Whaley house was built on the site in 1857, spirit sightings became common.
 They were often seen in the room and the staircase over where the gallows once stood.
 Some ghostly encounters consisted of hearing noises in the upstairs, while some people reported actually seeing Yankee Jim himself.
 In 1860 Thomas Whaley wrote in his journal he often heard footsteps upstairs and thought they belonged to Yankee Jim.

 Over time, the story of Yankee Jim became a popular tale in San Diego, and it has been retold many times in books, movies, and other media.
 The hauntings of Whaley House was turned into a 2012 horror movie.
 Today, Yankee Jim’s ghost is still said to haunt the area, and many people believe that the legend of Yankee Jim will continue to live on for generations to come.